jeffwalters7/pi/README.md

-# Program for testing yard sprinkler heads from iPhone.
+# Program using Raspberry Pi 3 B for testing yard sprinkler heads from iPhone.